cockroachdb/docs/v2.1/transactions.md

 The client can also display the current priority of the transaction with [`SHOW TRANSACTION PRIORITY`](show-vars.html).

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}When two transactions contend for the same resources indirectly, they may create a dependency cycle leading to a deadlock situation, where both transactions are waiting on the other to finish.
+When two transactions contend for the same resources indirectly, they may create a dependency cycle leading to a deadlock situation, where both transactions are waiting on the other to finish.
 In these cases, CockroachDB allows the transaction with higher priority to abort the other, which must then retry.
 On retry, the transaction inherits the higher priority.
-This means that each retry makes a transaction more likely to succeed in the event it again experiences deadlock.{{site.data.alerts.end}}
+This means that each retry makes a transaction more likely to succeed in the event it again experiences deadlock.
+{{site.data.alerts.end}}

-### Isolation Levels
+### Isolation levels

 CockroachDB efficiently supports the strongest ANSI transaction isolation level: `SERIALIZABLE`.
 All other ANSI transaction isolaton levels (e.g., `READ UNCOMMITTED`, `READ COMMITTED`, and `REPEATABLE READ`) are automatically upgraded to `SERIALIZABLE`.
 Weaker isolation levels have historically been used to maximize transaction throughput.
 However, [recent research](http://www.bailis.org/papers/acidrain-sigmod2017.pdf) has demonstrated that the use of weak isolation levels results in substantial vulnerability to concurrency-based attacks.
 CockroachDB continues to support an additional non-ANSI isolation level, `SNAPSHOT`, although it is deprecated.
 Clients can explicitly set a transaction's isolation when starting the transaction: